CompuTec/computec-docs/docs/appengine/plugins-user-guide/processforce.md

 **ManufacturingOrderWizardRecoverJob**

-On AppEngine startup, this job checks and processes unfinished Manufacturing Order Wizard tasks.
+On CompuTec AppEngine startup, this job checks and processes unfinished Manufacturing Order Wizard tasks.

 ---
 ProcessForce background jobs play a vital role in automating key operational tasks, reducing manual errors, and boosting performance.
 By activating and fine-tuning these jobs, businesses can streamline operations and focus on strategic priorities.